HyperE2VID: Improving Event-Based Video Reconstruction via Hypernetworks: Experimental Analysis

 \subsection{Evaluation Metrics}

 We evaluate the methods using three full-reference evaluation metrics, mean squared error (MSE), structural similarity (SSIM)~\cite{wang2004image}, and learned perceptual image patch similarity (LPIPS)~\cite{zhang2018unreasonable} when high-quality, distortion-free ground truth frames are available.
-To assess image quality under challenging scenarios, such as low light and fast motion, where ground truth frames are of low quality, we use a no-reference metric, BRISQUE~\cite{mittal2012no}.
-These metrics have some settings that affect their results, and thus we provide the settings we use below:
+To assess image quality under challenging scenarios, such as low-light and fast motion, where ground truth frames are of low quality, we use a no-reference metric, BRISQUE~\cite{mittal2012no}.
+These metrics have some settings that affect their results, and thus we provide the implementation details of them in the supplementary material to facilitate reproducibility.

-\textbf{MSE.} Mean squared error is a standard metric without parameters.
-The only thing that can affect the result of MSE while comparing two images is the range of pixel values that images have.
-We use floating point pixel values in the range $[0,1]$ to calculate MSE.
-Lower MSE scores are better.

-\textbf{SSIM.} For structural similarity we use the implementation from the scikit-image library~\cite{van2014scikit}, v0.19.3.
-We adjusted the parameters to use the Gaussian weighting scheme described in the original paper~\cite{wang2004image}.
-Similar to MSE, we input images with floating point pixel values in the range $[0,1]$ to SSIM calculation.
-Higher SSIM scores are better.

-\textbf{LPIPS.} For LPIPS~\cite{zhang2018unreasonable} we use v0.1.4 of the official implementation\footnote{\url{https://github.com/richzhang/PerceptualSimilarity}} with pre-trained AlexNet \cite{krizhevsky2017imagenet} network.
-As required by the implementation, we normalize the images so that their pixel values are in the range $[-1,1]$.
-Lower LPIPS scores are better.

-\textbf{BRISQUE.} For BRISQUE~\cite{mittal2012no}, we use the implementation in IQA-PyTorch\footnote{\url{https://github.com/chaofengc/IQA-PyTorch}} toolbox~\cite{pyiqa}, v0.1.5, with default settings.
-The implementation supports 3-channel RGB images, thus, we convert intensity images into RGB images by concatenating three copies of the grayscale image along the third dimension before calculating the scores.
-The pixel values are again in the range of $[0,1]$.
-Lower BRISQUE scores are better.